mosip/documentation/docs/Registration-Functionality.md

 ## Login & Logout

 ### First time login
 When an operator whats to login to the registration client for the first time, he/she needs to have the registration client in online mode.
 The first time login for any user in registration client is mandated to be using user name and and password based login.
-After the first login and successful on-boarding; the registration client would mandate the operator to login with the configured mode deceided by the administrator.
+After the first login and successful on-boarding; the registration client would mandate the operator to login with the configured mode decided by the administrator.

 {% hint style="info" %}
 Any number of officers or supervisors can login to a registration client but,